 Many professional counselors received rigorous training in their schooling, but never learned how the Bible speaks to the counseling problems that people face.
 So many want to know how to make their faith in Jesus Christ and their confidence in the Scriptures be more relevant to their counseling work.

-At ACBC we offer counseling and discipleship training to professional counselors because we Christians to know how to use the Scriptures to add spiritual vitality to their counseling labor.
+At ACBC we offer counseling and discipleship training to professional counselors because we want Christians to know how to use the Scriptures to add spiritual vitality to their counseling labor.
 Our trainings are led by instructors with advanced degrees in counseling and years of counseling experience.
 Every training event includes instruction by a medical doctor who also has counseling certification.
 Professionals attending our training are also able to receive CEUs.

 Professionals attending our event will: